balakarthikeyan/notes/symfony.md

 # Folder Structure:
 - `bin`: Contains the executable files
 - `config`: Contains all the configuration defined for any environment
 - `public`: This is the document root.
 It holds all publicly accessible files, such as index.php, stylesheets, JavaScript files, and images.
-The index.php file is also called “front controller”.
+The index.php file is also called "front controller".
 - `src`: Contains all the Symfony-specific code (controllers and forms), your domain code (e.g., Doctrine classes) and all your business logic
 - `templates`: Contains all the template files for the application
 - `tests`: This houses the files for functional or unit test